AusClimateService/hazards-drought/README.md

 GitHub repository for ACS Drought and Changes in Aridity hazard team to store, track and develop code, key outputs and relevant analysis.

 Navigation: [Indices](https://github.com/AusClimateService/hazards-drought/tree/main#indices) | [Product status](https://github.com/AusClimateService/hazards-drought/tree/main#product-status) | [Figures](https://github.com/AusClimateService/hazards-drought/tree/main#figures) | [Analysis for CRO](https://github.com/AusClimateService/hazards-drought/tree/main#analysis-for-climate-risk-overview) | [FAQs](https://github.com/AusClimateService/hazards-drought/tree/main#faqs) | [Workflow](https://github.com/AusClimateService/hazards-drought/tree/main#workflow) | [References](https://github.com/AusClimateService/hazards-drought/tree/main#references) | [Team contacts](https://github.com/AusClimateService/hazards-drought/tree/main#drought-hazard-team-contacts) <br>
-Last updated: 23 July 2024 | ⚠️ **Note: Change figures and data has been updated!** ⚠️
+Last updated: 9 Aug 2024 | ⚠️ **Note: Change figures and data has been updated!** ⚠️
 ## Indices:
 ### Standardised Precipitation Index (SPI)
 The Standardized Precipitation Index (SPI) is a widely used index that measures the amount of precipitation over a specific period relative to the long-term average for that period.
 It standardizes precipitation as a z-score, making it possible to compare different locations and time scales.
 The SPI is typically used to identify and quantify the severity of droughts.
 Positive SPI values indicate wetter-than-average conditions, while negative values indicate drier-than-average conditions.
 We use a SPI-3, aggregated over three months and a value of -1 or lower as a drought metric, signifying moderate drought conditions.
 It is valuable in water resource management, agriculture, and climate studies for its simplicity and effectiveness in drought monitoring (McKee et al, 1993).